lrgr/munk/README.md

 * `--src_lam`: value of $\lambda$ to use for source species regularized Laplacian (optional, defaults to 0.05)
 * `--tgt_lam`, value of $\lambda$ Lambda to use for source species regularized Laplacian (optional, defaults to 0.05)

-*Example usage*:

-Please see `experiments/HANDL-embeddings-and-scores/` for  a simple example usage of `compute_embeddings.py` (with Snakemake).
+`compute_embeddings.py` will save computed HANDL embeddings, HANDL homology scores, as well as other diagnostic information to specified file paths.
+Please see `experiments/HANDL-embeddings-and-scores/` for  a simple example that uses of `compute_embeddings.py` (with Snakemake).

 ## Jupyter Notebooks

-We also provide Jupyter notebooks, in the `notebooks/` directory to illustrate key concepts of the HANDL algorithm:
+We also provide a Jupyter notebook, in the `notebooks/` directory to illustrate key concepts of the HANDL algorithm:

-* `HANDL-Demo.ipynb` - A notebook that illustrates the key concepts of HANDL and how HANDL is implemented
+* `HANDL-Demo.ipynb` is a notebook that illustrates the key concepts of HANDL and demonstrates how HANDL is implemented

 ## Experiments

 For the purpose of reproducibility,  we include source code for experiments described in [1] in the `experiments/` directory.
 Please refer to the README.md found in each experiments directory for more details.

-A summary of what can be found in each directory is as as follows, note that each experiment is configured with Snakemake:
+A summary of what can be found in each directory is as as follows (we again note that each experiment is configured with Snakemake):
 * `HANDL-embeddings-and-scores` - An example usage and configuration of `scripts/compute_embeddings.py` using Snakemake
 * `homolog-baseline` - Synthetic lethal interaction prediction baseline using homologs.
 (See section 2.5 in [1] for more details)
 * `resnik-and-dissim-plots` - Scripts to generate Figures 2a and 2b as well as figures in Section S5 in the Supplemental Infromation in [1].
 (See section 2.3 in [1] for more details)